makiwara-fr/audio_extract/readme.md

 ## How to - Graphical interface

-* Download gui-x.x.x.zip from here [https://github.com/makiwara-fr/extract_audio_exercept/releases/latest]
+* Download `audio_extract.exe` from here [https://github.com/makiwara-fr/extract_audio_exercept/releases/latest]
-* Extract where ever you want
+* Put it where ever you want
-* click on audio_extract.exe
+* click on the file to launch it

 ## How to - CLI